esausilva/synology-photos-slideshow-client/README.md

 The app persists settings in the browser's IndexedDB, so they will not be preserved across different devices.
 I might introduce a centralized database to persist settings across devices in the future.

 The app uses **SignalR** for real-time updates.
-When the Synology Photos Slideshow API finishes downloading new photos (in the Slideshow Settings page), a background process will kick off to convert the downloaded photos to WebP format.
-Upon completion, it will notify the client and refresh the slideshow without manual intervention.
+When the Synology Photos Slideshow API finishes processing (converting to WebP) new photos or encounters an error, it notifies the client via a SignalR hub.
+This allows the slideshow to automatically refresh and display new photos without manual intervention.

 To get slideshow images for the first time or to refresh the images, press the "**Refresh Photos**" button on the settings page.
 This will delete the current set of images and fetch new ones from the Synology NAS.